michealkeines/Proyx/DOCS.md

 The proxy is driven by a single-threaded event loop that progresses each connection through a state machine.
 Every connection owns a `Connection` struct and yields control by returning a `NextStep` that either continues, waits for I/O, or closes the connection; different protocol handlers are chained only after the previous state completes.

+Inspired by Ngnix event loop and Connection state that is chained together, written on completly raw pointers based rust, it allows us to manage memory with any overhead and this should moto should stay the same in future updates too, it should be fully raw pointer based + chainned event driven state machine.

 ### Lifecycle overview

 1. **AcceptClientConnection** – listener spins up the `Connection`, caches buffers, and enters the transport handler.